 The only way to officially end a marriage in Georgia is through divorce.
 A separate maintenance order allows you to live separately but does not end the marriage.

 To file for divorce, you must submit a formal petition for divorce with the Superior Court in your county.
 In the petition, you must indicate the legal grounds on which you are filing for divorce.
-Because Georgia is a “no-fault” divorce state, you must state one of 13 grounds for divorce, including:
+Georgia is a no-fault state.
+No-fault is a freedom for both parties to end their marriage on their own free will.
+It essentially means that either party can file for divorce at any time and not have to justify in a court of law that either party did something wrong per the Georgia law.

 You must provide evidence to prove any of the grounds other than “the marriage is irretrievably broken.”